 The United Nations serves as a global forum where countries can raise and discuss the most difficult issues, including problems of war and peace.
 In addition to maintaining international peace and security, the United Nations protects human rights, delivers humanitarian aid, promotes sustainable development and upholds international law.

 Did you know?

-As the world’s only truly universal global organization, the United Nations has become the foremost forum to address issues that transcend national boundaries and cannot be resolved by any one country acting alone.
-Taking a global view reveals some interesting facts.
+As the world’s only truly universal global organization, the United Nations has become the forum to address issues that cross national boundaries and cannot be resolved by any one country acting alone.
+Taking a look at the world reveals some interesting facts.